pmndrs/uikit/docs/getting-started/vanilla.md

 ### Differences to @react-three/uikit

 The vanilla version of uikit (`@pmndrs/uikit`) is decoupled from react.
 Therefore features such providing defaults via context is not available.
 Furthermore, no event system is available out of the box.
-For interactivity, such as hover effects, developers have to attach their own event system by emitting pointer events to the UI elments:
+For interactivity, such as hover effects, developers have to attach their own event system by emitting pointer events to the UI elements:

 ```js
 uiElement.dispatchEvent({ type: 'pointerOver', target: uiElement, nativeEvent: { pointerId: 1 } })